sudo-project/sudo/INSTALL.md

         Sudoers option: editor

     --with-env-editor=no, --without-env-editor
-        By default, visudo will consult the SUDO_EDITOR, VISUAL and EDITOR environment variables before falling back on the default editor list (as specified by --with-editor).  visudo is typically run as root so this option may allow a user with visudo privileges to run arbitrary commands as root without logging.
-Some sites may with to disable this and use a colon-separated list of "safe" editors with the --with-editor option.  visudo will then only use the SUDO_EDITOR, VISUAL or EDITOR variables if they match a value specified via --with-editor.
+        By default, visudo will consult the SUDO_EDITOR, VISUAL, and EDITOR environment variables before falling back on the default editor list (as specified by --with-editor).  visudo is typically run as root so this option may allow a user with visudo privileges to run arbitrary commands as root without logging.
+Some sites may with to disable this and use a colon-separated list of "safe" editors with the --with-editor option.  visudo will then only use the SUDO_EDITOR, VISUAL, or EDITOR variables if they match a value specified via --with-editor.
         Sudoers option: env_editor